 Fight Chronic Disease with the Blue Zones Diet

 The foods you eat on the blue zones diet should provide nutrients and help protect you against illness.
 Some foods can even fight chronic disease.
 This means that you get rid of the processed and fatty foods that are full of salt, sugar, and preservatives.
 You instead want to focus on a few key elements which will help you to live well.
-Foods like blueberries, broccoli rabe, salmon, and goji berries are just a few of the top superfoods that help fight chronic disease.
+Foods like berries, dark, leafy greens, olive oil, and legumes are just a few of the top superfoods that help fight chronic disease.

 Here are some common aspects of blue zone diets you should emulate in your own diet for maximum longevity and disease-fighting agents: